mugli/otel-ctx-prop-amqp-pubsub/README.md

 Because it is instrumented, it also adds a `traceparent` header to the messages.

-The logs shows them all:
+The logs show them all:

 ```
 [x] Sent Hello! to routing_key: ruby.info with headers: